Mohammad Kazemi

 Mohammad Kazemi (محمد کاظمی; 11 July 1961 – 15 June 2025) was an Iranian intelligence officer and brigadier general in the Islamic Revolutionary Guard Corps (IRGC).
-He served as the commander of the IRGC's Intelligence Organization from 2022 until his death in 2025, when he was killed by an Israeli airstrike during the Iran–Israel war.
+He served as the commander of the IRGC's Intelligence Organization from 2022 until his death in 2025, when he was killed by an Israeli airstrike during the Twelve-Day War.

 Early life

 Kazemi was born on 11 July 1961 in Semnan, Iran, a city located east of the capital city, Tehran.

 Career

 Kazemi first became a member of the Islamic Revolution Committees formed by Ruhollah Khomeini to suppress opposition to the regime beginning in the 1980s.
 He also served as an Iranian intelligence official.
 Kazemi served as the head of the Islamic Revolutionary Guard Corps's (IRGC) Intelligence Protection Organization, a counter-intelligence agency, from at least 2013.

 He was appointed chief of intelligence in June 2022, replacing Hossein Taeb.
 His rank was brigadier general.

 According to the Spreading Justice database, as head of intelligence Kazemi was "directly responsible for human rights violations against all Iranian citizens from various ethnicities, religions, orientations, professions, and political views".